rishabh-parekh/iv/README.md

 ## Data and Services
-Data for the website is either in `firebase` or `data\{article-data.json,catalog-data.json}`
+Data for the website is either in `firebase` or `data\{article-data.json,catalog-data.json}` The database rules for firebase are in `database.rules.json` and are applied every time you do the firebase deployment using `firebase deploy`

 ## Changing Component content
 In order to update the static content you have to change the appropriate `app` component html.